Ninth variation of classical group characters of type A-D and Littlewood identities: Introduction

 where $e_k = s_{(1^k)}$ for $k \ge 0$, and $e_k = 0$ for $k < 0$, see Macdonald~\cite[(9.6'), (9.7)]{Macdonald}.

-Subsequent to Macdonald's paper, several other generalisations of the Schur functions appeared, which are also referred to as ninth variations.
+Subsequent to Macdonald's paper, several other generalisations of the Schur functions appeared, some of which are also referred to as ninth variations.

+Nakagawa--Noumi--Shirakawa--Yamada~\cite{4authors} start with a bialternant formula and deduce flagged\footnote{The adjective \emph{flagged} means that the number of variables in an entry of the corresponding determinantal identity depends on its position in the matrix, as e.g.~in~\eqref{flagged}.
+Otherwise the identity is \emph{unflagged}.
+For the usual Schur polynomials $s_\lambda(x_1, \dotsc, x_n)$, the unflagged and the flagged Jacobi--Trudi identities are

-Nakagawa--Noumi--Shirakawa--Yamada~\cite{4authors} start with a bialternant formula and deduce flagged versions of the Jacobi--Trudi and N\"{a}gelsbach--Kostka identities, an unflagged Giambelli identity, and a combinatorial formula.
+The second identity is due to Nakagawa--Noumi--Shirakawa--Yamada~\cite{4authors}.
+In the case of the usual Schur polynomials, it implies the first one.
+However, in the general situation of~\cite{4authors} only flagged Jacobi--Trudi and N\"{a}gelsbach--Kostka hold.
+Surprisingly, the Giambelli formula remains unflagged.} versions of the Jacobi--Trudi and N\"{a}gelsbach--Kostka identities, an unflagged Giambelli identity, and a combinatorial formula.
 Namely, take an infinite matrix of variables $X = (x_{ij})_{1 \le i, j < \infty}$.
 Given a partition $\lambda$ of length $\ell(\lambda) \le n$, assign to it the increasing sequence of integers

 Let $\xi_\lambda^{(n)}(X)$ denote the minor of $X$ corresponding to the rows $1, \dotsc, n$ and columns $\lambda_n + 1, \lambda_{n - 1} + 2, \dotsc, \lambda_1 + n$.
 Nakagawa--Noumi--Shirakawa--Yamada define their ninth variation as the ratio